riggsd/guano-c/README.md

-= guano-c =
+# guano-c

-Write-only C library for GUANO bat acoustic metadata .WAV files.
+Write-only C99 library for GUANO bat acoustic metadata .WAV files.

 **This code should be considered example quality only, it is not yet production ready!**